Permafacture/Py-Visvalingam-Whyatt/README.md

 Visvalingam-Whyatt polyline simplification
 =====================

-Pure Python implementation of Visvalingam and Whyatt's algorithm for reducing the complexity of poly-lines.
+Efficient Pure Python implementation of Visvalingam and Whyatt's algorithm for reducing the complexity of poly-lines.

+Works with GDAL OGRGeometry LINESTRING, POLYGON and MULTIPOLYGON objects as well as lists of vertices.

 This method ranks the verticies by their importance to the shape (how much removing the affects the area) in a